 BP3, BP2, BP1, BP0 bits.
-The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in table 2) of the device to against the program/erase instruction without hardware protection mode being set.
+The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area(as defined in table 1) of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
-Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase (CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).
+Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase(CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).

 QE bit.
 The Quad Enable (QE) bit, non-volatile bit, performs Quad when it is reset to "0" (factory default) to enable WP# or is set to "1" to enable Quad SIO2 and SIO3.
-Once the system goes into Quad I/O mode, the feature of HPM will be disabled.

 SRWD bit.
-The Status Register Write Disable (SRWD) bit, non-volatile bit, which is set to "0" (factory default).
-The SRWD bit is operated together with Write Protection (WP#/SIO2) pin for providing hardware protection mode.
+The Status Register Write Disable (SRWD) bit, non-volatile bit, is operated together with Write Protection (WP#/SIO2) pin for providing hardware protection mode.
 The hardware protection mode requires SRWD sets to 1 and WP#/SIO2 pin signal is low stage.
 In the hardware protection mode, the Write Status Register (WRSR) instruction is no longer accepted for execution and the SRWD bit and Block Protect bits (BP3, BP2, BP1, BP0) are read only.